aleklisi/How_much_do_you_lift_WDI_2023/notes.md

 There is horizontal and vertical scaling.
 Remember that there are some extra factors, eg cost of such solution, that need to be taken into account when picking the ways of potential improvement.

 # 21
+Given a choice of Fast, Cheap, or Right, you can always pick up to two of those.

 # 22
 There are some low hanging fruits when trying to improve performance.